Virginia Commercial Tenant CAM Audit Rights [2026 Guide]

 Lease-Defined Dispute Windows

-Virginia commercial leases, particularly in the Northern Virginia office market, frequently include specific reconciliation review and dispute procedures.
-These provisions often require disputes to be raised in writing within a defined period, and some require the tenant to engage a CPA or licensed accountant to conduct the audit.
+Virginia commercial leases, particularly in the NoVA office market, frequently include specific reconciliation review and dispute procedures.
+Some require the tenant to engage a CPA or licensed accountant to conduct the audit.
 Review the audit rights clause in your specific lease before asserting any dispute.

 Virginia-Specific CAM Issues